NiJoao/LegendasTV-Downloader/README.md

 ### What it does:

 The script totally automates the downloading and renaming of subtitles from legendas.tv.
-NO user input is required.
+NO user input is required, apart from an optional final "press any key".

 It accepts movies/shows files as arguments (Drag-and-dropped too).
 Then it analyzes the file names, searches and chooses the best subtitle from legendasTV, downloads it and renames.